Interviewers try to understand whether you can prioritize your tasks, and possibly even work on more things simultaneously.

 I do not believe in multitasking, at least not in a true sense of a word.
 Human brain is capable of focusing on one thing at a time.
 Of course we can brush our teeth and think about something else, but that’s possible only because teeth-cleaning is an automated process, something we do without thinking.

 When I had to handle more tasks at a time, I always tried to focus on those tasks I couldn’t handle without focusing on them, such as answering phone calls.
 And while focusing on the main task, I took care of things such as organizing my desk, making coffee, typewriting, etc, since I could do them without thinking.

-I have always worked on my time management skills.
-Actually, I can organize my work pretty well, so it rarely happens that I need to take care of two different tasks at a same time.
-In the morning I always prioritize my work, consult it with the manager and work according to the plan we set.
-Doing so, I waste no time in work and am just rarely forced to deal with multitasking.
+I have always worked on my time management skills, trying to learn how to organize my day properly.
+It rarely happens that I have to take care of two different tasks at the same time.
+I always prioritize my tasks in the morning, consult the schedule with my superiors, and work according to the schedule in the day.
+There’s no need for multitasking if you have a good schedule.

 * Note: Interview question about multi-tasking is just one of thirty most common interview questions for administrative jobs.
 Are you ready for all other questions?
 You will find great answers to each question in Admin.
 Assistant Interview Package.